This blueberry compote is so flavorful! Fresh blueberries are delicious; cooking them greatly enhances their flavor.

 Ingredients

-You'll only need three ingredients (plus some water) to make this blueberry compote.
+You'll only need three ingredients (plus water) to make this blueberry compote.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

 - Blueberries: I use fresh blueberries in this recipe.
 I don't recommend using frozen blueberries.
 I mostly reserve frozen blueberries for smoothies.